-- For a given term, the CRT pays an amount to you annually (some of which generally is taxable). - At the term's end, the CRT's remaining assets pass to one or more charities. - When you fund the CRT, you receive an income tax deduction for the present value of the amount that will go to charity. - The property is removed from your estate.
+- amount to you annually (some of which generally is taxable). - At the term's end, the CRT's remaining assets pass to one or more charities. - When you fund the CRT, you receive an income tax deduction for the present value of the amount that will go to charity. - ▲ The property is removed from your taxable estate.